 - Publisher: Ubisoft

-While Far Cry 5 has been released for a while already – long enough for the release of a sequel – the game itself still takes a bit of a toll on your PC.
-With a realistic, living environment to explore in, the game world is very much alive, and your unique character has hundreds of different potential actions to take.
-This results in a somewhat demanding game for your PC.
+While Far Cry 5 has been out for a while already – long enough for the release of a sequel – the game itself still takes a bit of a toll on your PC.
+With a realistic, living environment to explore in, the world in Far Cry 5 is very much alive, and your unique character has hundreds of different potential actions to take.
+Consequently, this results in a somewhat demanding game for your PC.

 Minimum System Requirements